particle-iot/docs/src/content/reference/device-os/firmware.md

 The `Variant` class holds typed data.
 It is used by [Ledger](#ledger).
 See also [VariantArray](#variantarray) and [VariantMap](#variantmap) to hold data that will be converted to JSON.

+In Device OS 6.2 and later, a Variant is the best way to send JSON data as it can encode the data more efficiently over the air.
+See [Typed publish](/reference/device-os/typed-publish/) for more information.

 A Variant can hold arbitary binary data using the `Buffer` class in Device OS 6.2 and later.
 A Variant containing a `Buffer` cannot be serialized to JSON or deserialized from JSON as JSON does not support binary values.

+If you have a JSON object and want to create code stubs for generating a `Variant` with the same shape, see the [JSON tool](/tools/developer-tools/json/) which has a Variant code generator.

 ### set() [Variant class]